 Where any DebtRecoveryRatePriceScale (with its DUIS meaning) is different to the configured Tariff TOU Price Matrix / Tariff Block Price Matrix scale (with their SMETS1 meanings) and the SMETS1 ESME does not correctly share that difference with HAN Devices, then any HAN Device will incorrectly display any of the Debt Recovery Rates [1..2] where there is a difference (with its SMETS1 meaning).

+Whenever the S1SP processes this Service Request and any of the Debt Recovery Rates [1 … 2] or Debt Recovery per Payment (with their SMETS1 meanings) is set to 0, then SMETS1 GSME will not adjust the corresponding Time Debt Register [1…2] or the Payment Debt Register (with their SMETS1 meanings) regardless of the contents of the SMETS1 Response.

 Activate Emergency Credit (SRV 2.5)

 Where the SMETS1 ESME or SMETS1 GSME does not differentiate between the reasons for failure to activate Emergency Credit (with its SMETS1 meaning) then the S1SP shall return a SMETS1 Response indicating failure where the Device has indicated failure.
 This may indicate either that Emergency Credit (with its SMETS1 meaning) is not available for activation or is already activated.